harshaaaaaaaaaa/MSI-Bravo-15-hackintosh-efi/README.md

 ## Notice
-- Sometimes settings stops working or shows an error.
+- Sometimes apps stops working or shows an error.
 Open terminal & run `` sudo purge`` it will start working
 - When there's a **System update**, disable NootedRed while restarting for update.